AdobeDocs/experience-cloud.en/help/website-implementation/pages/target.md

 # Adobe Target

 In this lesson, we will implement Adobe Target with a global mbox and custom parameters.
 There are optional exercises for Target Premium customers seeking to implement Recommendations and Enterprise User permissions.

 The Adobe Target extension supports client-side implementations using Target's JavaScript SDK for the modern web, at.js.
 Customers still using Target's older library, mbox.js, [should upgrade to at.js](https://marketing.adobe.com/resources/help/en_US/target/ov2/t_target-migrate-atjs.html) in order to use Launch.

-The Target extension consists of two main parts:

-1. The extension configuration, which manages the core library settings
-1. Rule actions to do the following:
-    1. Load Target (at.js)
-    1. Add Params to All Mboxes
-    1. Add Params to Global Mbox
-    1. Fire Global Mbox

 ## Learning Objectives